Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 I read a lot of complaints about the 79's having poor connection and call quality but they worked fine for me.
 I don't think they're any worse than other expensive wireless headphones for calls.

 As far as voice assistant activation, these aren't as responsive as the AirPods Pro, Amazon Echo Buds, or Galaxy Buds+ but they're on par with the original AirPods and Galaxy Buds.

 I haven't tried the new Pixel Buds yet but I imagine Google's new headphones are much more responsive too.

 The SoundLiberty 79 headphones do not have active noise cancellation but neither did the 1st Gen AirPods or Galaxy Buds.
-Instead they have passive noise cancelling and something called smart AI noise reduction.
+Instead, they have passive noise canceling and something called smart AI noise reduction.